 “Diversify” seems to be a magic word when it comes to investing for retirement.
 You might find yourself wondering how to actually accomplish that, but the idea is very straightforward.
 According to the National Academy of Social Insurance, retirees receive an average of $1,369 a month in social security.
+However, this may not be the case in all circumstances; you may receive more or less.
+By learning how to calculate your social security retirement benefits before you hit the retirement age could help you to know what you may be eligible for, and whether it’s best to work until an older age.
+Especially if you think that $1,369 a month is too low.
 That alone isn’t enough to live on and how much you receive is based on how much you made while working and how many years you worked.

 So, where does the rest come from?
 Many employees are able to set aside a portion of their annual pre-tax income with a defined-contribution plan such as a 401(k), 403(b), or 457 plans.
 Another option is an Individual Retirement Account or IRA.
 Both defined-contribution plans and IRAs may be subject to taxation just like ordinary income if taken before the age 59.5.
 Doing your research cannot be overemphasized.
 The remainder will come from personal savings and investments that you’ve been building throughout your career.
 Which leads us to number three.